PostgreSqlStan/postgresqlstan.github.io/_posts/2023-09-17-clone-prompt-theme.md

 But the purple and red text is a bit hard on my old eyes.
 How hard could it be to change?

-### Experimenting with a copied theme
+## Experiment with a copied theme

-I don't know much about the `promptinit` module.
-But I know functions for various zsh interface enhancements are stored in `/usr/share/zsh/5.9/functions`.
+Functions for various zsh interface enhancements are stored in `/usr/share/zsh/5.9/functions`.
 It wasn't difficult to find the function for the "bart" prompt:

 ```
 % ls /usr/share/zsh/5.9/functions/*bart*